ryanjsheehan1/meet/README.md

 # Meet - Responsive Landing Page

-The goal of this project is to demonstrate responsive web development.

-"Meet" is a hypothetical platform that makes it easy to connect with others face-to-face virtually and collaborate across any device.
+"Meet" is a hypothetical messagaing and video calling platform that makes it easy to connect with others face-to-face virtually and collaborate across any device.

 ## Table of contents